 Such quantitative measurement gives you a crystal clear customer perspective and helps realize the cumbersomeness of different business processes, especially the buyer journey.

-Let’s discuss this in detail and figure out why measuring customer effort score is important.
+Let’s discuss this in detail and figure out why using a great customer effort score platform is important.

 Helps predict customer loyalty

 Companies can track different customer feedback metrics like Customer Satisfaction Score (CSAT), Net Promoter Score (NPS), and Customer Effort Score (CES).

 While the former two were quite popular in the 2000s, especially when Fred Reichheld introduced the Net Promoter Score at Bain & Company in 2003, a numer of companies have incresingly began switching over to CES surveys.

 Companies that have a firm grip over the changing customer purchase behavior often find it easier to pivot and introduce business-related changes quickly.

 With CES, they are in a better position to predict future purchase behavior based on customer effort score data and analytics.
 An HBR study claims that 94 percent of the customers experiencing low effort intend to make repeat purchases.